bassmanitram/actions-for-nautilus/configurator/help.md

   ![Regex path pattern](images/regex-path-pattern.png)

-  This example specifies the same rule as the glob example above, but as a regular expression ...
+  This example specifies the same rule as the glob example above but as a regular expression ...

   weeelllll - not quite ...